Public Health

 College: Public Health

-Submission of ACT or SAT scores is optional for applicants to the Columbus campus for the 2024 and 2025 spring, summer and autumn semesters.
-Students admitted to the university for public health are enrolled directly in the college as a pre-public health major.
-There is a separate application required for admission to the major once you are a student at Ohio State.
-Honors students are directly enrolled into the major.
+Submission of ACT or SAT scores is required for applicants to the Columbus campus.
+Students admitted to the university for public health are enrolled directly in the college as a public health major.

-Transfer students with a minimum 2.80 GPA and a minimum of 30 semester credits (or equivalent) can directly enroll as a pre-public health major.
+Transfer students with a minimum 2.50 GPA and a minimum of 15 semester credits (or equivalent) should schedule an appointment with a public health advisor to be moved into the major.

-Pursuing an undergraduate professional degree in public health is a four-year program.
-The major consists of a core set of public health courses and interdisciplinary courses offered through either specialization.
+The undergraduate professional degree in public health is a four-year program.
+The major consists of a core set of public health courses and interdisciplinary courses offered through two specializations.

-Public health sociology: Students pursuing this specialization study how social factors impact health in order to improve the health of communities.
+Students pursuing this specialization study how social factors impact health to improve the health of communities.
 The curriculum provides students with an interdisciplinary education in public health and sociology.

-Environmental public health: This specialization is for students who have an interest in both the environment and health, how environments impact health and a desire to find solutions to the challenges of environmental effects on the health of communities.
+This specialization is for students who have an interest in both the environment and health, how environments impact health and have a desire to find solutions to the challenges of environmental effects on the health of communities.
 The curriculum provides students with an interdisciplinary education in public health and environmental science.

-Both specializations have a capstone course that may consist of internship, research or Honors thesis (for honors students), or education abroad.
+Both specializations have a capstone course that may consist of research, an internship, or Honors thesis (for honors students) or education abroad.

-Graduates with an undergraduate professional degree in public health will be qualified for early career, entry-level positions in public health agencies and other public or private health organizations.
-This degree can also prepare students for graduate study in public health, social work, law, nursing, or business and a variety of professional health programs such as medicine, dentistry, physical therapy, optometry, pharmacy and veterinary medicine.
+Graduates with an undergraduate professional degree in public health will be qualified for early career, entry-level positions such as public health investigator, clinical research coordinator, health analyst or community health worker in public health agencies and other public or private health organizations.
+This degree also prepares students for graduate study in public health, social work, law, nursing, or business and a variety of professional health programs such as medicine, dentistry, physical therapy, optometry, pharmacy and veterinary medicine.

 Learn more